Azumanga Daioh: Reception

 Fred Patton of Animation World Magazine described the anime as "delightfully witty and even an educational window onto what Japanese high school life is really like".
 Chris Beveridge of Anime on DVD, stated that "There's a lot to laugh with here and a cast of characters that grow quickly on you as you start finding those you favor and those you don't."
 Andrew Shelton from Anime Meta explains that "The character of the girls is extremely well brought out.
 The superb observation, and ability to capture expression, makes the anime incredibly fun to watch in addition to meeting the story requirements.
 The action, and very rich comedy, are also wonderfully represented.
 There is just so much meaning, and charm, in even the most minor of expressions."
 The reviewers of THEM Anime Reviews and Anime News Network felt that fans who had already graduated high school would feel nostalgic at times while watching Azumanga Daioh.
-Lauren Bryant of Art Decko Magazine, noted that the series is "filled with silly gags and hijinks", having a "lighthearted humor", but said that the animation is "very minimalist" and that the show makes Kaori "overtly gay" as she has a crush on Sakaki.
-However, Bryant criticized the series for having a character, Mr. Kimura, who seems to be a pedophile, even as she called the series, on the whole "very wholesome and hilarious".
-The anime has gained a cult following online since its release.
+Lauren Bryant of Art Decko Magazine, noted that the series is "filled with silly gags and hijinks", having a "lighthearted humor" with "very minimalist" animation, and said that the show makes Kaori "overtly gay" as she has a crush on Sakaki.
+However, Bryant criticized Kimura for being "vaguely paedophilic", but called the series on the whole "very wholesome and hilarious".

 The licensed manga had sales that reached top 100 lists on occasions and was included in the top 25 manga recommended by International Correspondence in Retailers Guide to Anime/Manga.
 The English dub for the show was well received, earning six ADR Awards from fans voting on AnimeonDVD.com and Dubreview.com.
 Four of the girls were included in Newtype's top 100 anime heroines of 2002: Osaka was awarded 7th, Chiyo 11th, Sakaki 21st, and Yomi 78th.
 Together, they made Azumanga Daioh the second most popular series of 2002 for female characters.